IBM-Cloud/docs/services/CloudAutomationManager/cam_overview.md

 <p>Cloud resource templates capture application infrastructure, cloud resources, Bluemix services, and their relationships, in a declarative text format that can be placed under version control.</p>

 <p>Service blueprints are cloud resource templates with additional software configuration controls that enable automated configuration of highly individualized, fit-for-purpose application environments with no programming required.</p>

+<p>The Cloud Automation Manager service supports the Bluemix resources that are supported by SoftLayer.
+For information about the Softlayer resoruces, see (https://github.com/softlayer/terraform-provider-softlayer/tree/master/docs/resources){:new_window}.
+The only difference between the Bluemix resource and the SoftLayer resource is the actual resource type name in which softlayer is replaced by bluemix_infrastructure.
+For example the softlayer_ssh_key resource in SoftLayer is the bluemix_infrastructure_ssh_key resource in Bluemix.

 <!-- ## Concept title
 {: #cam_concept} -->